 Mike Martin is founder and executive director of RAWtools, an organization that confronts gun violence by leading community dialogues and transforming guns into garden tools.
-He is also the co-author, along with Christian activist Shane Claiborne, of Beating Guns: Hope for People Who Are Weary of Violence, which will be published in March 2019.
+He is also the co-author, along with Christian activist Shane Claiborne, of Beating Guns: Hope for People Who Are Weary of Violence.

 The Rev. Frank Pomeroy is the pastor of First Baptist Church in Sutherland Springs, Texas.
 He was away from his congregation when a gunman entered the church and killed 25 people.